-Whether it’s being used as a suit substitute at a formal holiday event or expressing festive joy at a holiday party, the Christmas sweater is a tried-and-true classic of the boys’ winter wardrobe.
+Whether it’s being used as a suit-substitute at a formal holiday event or expressing festive joy at a holiday party, the Christmas sweater is a tried-and-true classic of the boys’ winter wardrobe.
 But as anyone who’s ever pulled a sweater over their boy’s head and then fought to keep it there knows, the “itch factor” should be avoided at all costs.

 The sensitivity of a child’s skin exacerbates the scratchy quality that can come from a thick, coarse knit.
 But don’t let that turn you—and your boy off—from Christmas sweaters entirely.
 Instead, opt for something that manages to be itch-free while embracing the spirit of the holidays.

 Your greatest ally in the fight against itch may be Sherpa lining.
-Sherpa fleece is a manmade fabric that manages to capture the soft texture, fuzzy nap and insulating power of sheep’s wool without feeling heavy or itchy.
+Sherpa fleece is a manmade fabric that manages to capture the soft texture, fuzzy nap, and insulating power of sheep’s wool without feeling heavy or itchy.

 A half-zip cable knit sweater lined with soft Sherpa will create a warm, cozy shell that he’ll be delighted to stay in all day long.
 A Fair Isle sweater with a Sherpa-lined mock neck combines the festivity of a classic winter pattern with extra-soft, non-itch comfort where it’s needed the most.

-In fact, your biggest challenge may not be convincing him to keep it on, but getting him to change out of at the end of a long, present-filled day.
+In fact, your biggest challenge may not be convincing him to keep it on, but getting him to change out of it at the end of a long, present-filled day.